hermit cookies

-These delicious home-baked Hermit Cookies are soft and chewy, studded with raisins and have a touch of spice and molasses.
+These delicious home-baked Hermit Cookies are soft and chewy, studded with raisins, and have a touch of spice and molasses to transport you to the holiday season.
 You can stir together a batch in just 15 minutes.
-Bonus is they actually get better after a couple of days, so they’re a great make ahead treat!
-You’d never guess they’re vegan too!
+The bonus is they actually get better after a day, so they’re a great make-ahead treat!

 I originally shared this recipe on January 23, 2011.
 I have updated the images and some of the text today.
 This post contains affiliate links.